 There are several cafes perfect for getting some work done dotting the area.
 Here are the best ones with all the information you’d like to know.

-This cozy little cafe is in a quiet area of Miraflores.
+Cafe 347 is a cozy little cafe is in a quiet area of Miraflores.
 It only has three tables inside and a few more outside.
 Each of the tables inside have their own power point.
 There are a couple of different coffees available as well as many different types of fresh-made juice.
 The lucuma is the best!
 They also have a few sandwich options and many different types of desserts.

 - Internet speed – Ping 28, download 4 Mbps, upload 1 Mbps